FadiZidiDz/LoLA-SpecViT-Model/README.md

-# Hyperspectral Image Classification with Custom Enhanced LoRA and GCViT Architecture
+# LoLA-SpecViT: Local Attention SwiGLU Vision Transformer with LoRA for Hyperspectral Imaging

 A state-of-the-art hyperspectral image classification framework that implements a **custom-built Global Context Vision Transformer (GCViT) architecture** with **enhanced Low-Rank Adaptation (LoRA)** for efficient and accurate classification of hyperspectral data.